Sydney-Informatics-Hub/cbioportal/scripts/ansible/roles/cbioportal/README.md

 Secret value shared between the service and Rapid Connect, as part of registration, for token encryption and verification.
 Note: any backslash (\) characters within the shared-secret MUST be escaped with an additional backslash (\\), otherwise the backslash will be silently dropped when the property is loaded within cBioPortal.

+    internal_path_report_root:

+Root directory of where the internal pathology reports are stored, for example "/data/pathology_reports"

 ## Role Tags

 To skip a specific role tag include the argument "--skip-tags <tag>" when running the playbook.